anbuselvan/post-on-fb-pages/README.md

-# RespApp
+# Post on FB pages

-Respond to your facebook page comments.
+Read the posts and reply directly to your FB pages from this simple meteor project.